zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^g-word]: In the comments, Habryka [writes that](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=uyobAZy5iYAAWzSSi) he "feel[s] some temptation to try to restore some of [his] sanity by providing compelling demonstrations of what has felt like gaslighting to me", although that that wasn't the primary motivation for the ban announcement post.

 I can't speak for Said (and he is no longer permitted to speak for himself), but if I may be permitted to speculate, I think what's going on here is that Said is _polite_.
 He's a polite person!
-He's "committed to never saying anything explicitly" because personal insults would be contrary to the etiquette of a civilized discussion forum.
+The reason he's "committed to never saying anything explicitly" is because he believes that personal insults would be contrary to the etiquette of a civilized discussion forum.

 Rather, what he does do, and what provokes the accusations of dishonesty, is ask pointed questions such that some people will (rightly or wrongly) _infer_ that he's thinking negatively of someone.
 The complaint seems to be that this is worse, because passive-aggression is [purportedly worse than overt aggression](https://www.lesswrong.com/posts/MqgwHJ93pJpaeHXs6/posts-i-don-t-have-time-to-write#1__Blatant_conflicts_are_the_best_kind).
 Habryka [writes in the comments that](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=uyobAZy5iYAAWzSSi) he "think[s] [he] could handle disdain fine, if it was carried openly, and could be argued with."